zeen101/leaky-paywall/readme.txt

 == Description ==

-[Leaky Paywall](https://leakypaywall.com/) is built specifically to help news and magazine publishers enagage readers and deliver a seamless subscription experience, to convert paid subscribers.
-Leaky Paywall builds email lists and easilty creates new content products.
+[Leaky Paywall](https://leakypaywall.com/) is built specifically to help news and magazine publishers enagage readers, deliver a seamless subscription experience, and to convert paid subscribers.
+Leaky Paywall builds email lists and easily creates new content products.

 Leaky Paywall lets you customize the paywall experience to precisely match your content.